Adamm00/IPSet_ASUS/README.md

 - `firewall stats search invalid [count]` - Show logged invalid-state packets.
 - `firewall stats search iot [count]` - Show logged IoT blocks.
 - `firewall stats search connections [ip|port|proto|id] [value]` - Show or filter active connection data when the required AiProtection data is available.
-- `firewall stats remove ip 8.8.8.8` - Remove logged entries containing an IPv4 address.
+- `firewall stats remove ip 8.8.8.8` - Remove retained events containing an IPv4 address and subtract their contribution from hourly totals.
-- `firewall stats remove port 23` - Remove logged entries containing a port.
+- `firewall stats remove port 23` - Remove retained events containing a port and subtract their contribution from hourly totals.
-- `firewall stats reset` - Generate the current WebUI statistics and clear collected block data.
+- `firewall stats reset` - Generate the current WebUI statistics and clear collected events and trend totals.
+Collection checkpoints are retained so cleared events are not imported again.

 Country fields are omitted when country lookup is disabled.
 Associated domains are included only when Extended Statistics is enabled and dnsmasq logging data is available.

 Generated WebUI statistics resolve country codes in batches of up to 32 addresses and reuse results for seven days.
 Stale values remain available during a provider outage, unused entries expire after 30 days, and a country lookup failure never prevents statistics generation.

 Temporary chart indexes are built in RAM and removed after generation.
 Only a complete statistics payload is published to USB; a failed generation retains the previous charts.
 Ban-reason lookups retain metadata only for requested addresses, including matches from imported ranges.
 Associated-domain scans are skipped when no chart addresses need enrichment.

+### Block History

+On firmware with compatible built-in SQLite support, Skynet stores collected packet events in `history.db`.
+No additional package or database server is required.
+Existing text logs are imported before statistics switch to the database; unsupported firmware retains text logging.

+Detailed events are retained for up to seven days within the configured storage budget.
+Hourly category totals remain available for 90 days.
+Capacity may shorten detailed retention; the WebUI shows the oldest available event and whether storage limits have applied.
+Older trend totals cannot be searched by individual IP address, protocol or port after their detailed events expire.

+Each event retains its timestamp, category, source and destination IPv4 addresses, protocol, ports, packet length, interfaces, TCP flags, available ICMP details and logged MAC/link-layer data.
+The logged link-layer header may identify a gateway rather than the remote IP's device.
+Normal packet logging omits optional TCP sequence numbers and TCP/IP option dumps.
+This changes diagnostic detail, not packet blocking or the number of collected events.

+Hourly maintenance and explicit refreshes collect newly completed syslog records.
+Ingestion checkpoints advance only with committed events.
+Records already lost to system-log rotation cannot be recovered.
+Counts represent recorded packet events, not unique connections or every packet the firewall may have dropped.

+Changing rules or removing IoT entries does not erase historical traffic.
+Use the explicit statistics removal or reset commands to delete collected records.
+Domain names and ban reasons shown by current lookups describe current metadata, not necessarily the policy that applied when an older packet was logged.

 ### Diagnostics and Maintenance